Jacobson v. United States: Criminal trial

 Jacobson was indicted on one count of knowingly receiving through the mails sexually explicit material depicting a minor in September.
 At trial in federal court, his attorney, George H. Moyer, noted his exemplary military service record, including a Bronze Star, service in Korea and Vietnam War and lack of a civilian criminal record beyond a drunken-driving conviction in 1958.
 He raised the entrapment defense.

 Jacobson testified that he had been "shocked and surprised" by the contents of the Bare Boys collections when he received them, as he had not expected the photos to depict very young boys: "I thought these were a nudist type publication.
 Many of the pictures were out in a rural or outdoor setting.
 There was – I didn't draw any sexual connotation or connection with that".

 The jury convicted him in April 1988.
 He was sentenced to three years imprisonment, suspended to two years' probation and 250 hours of community service, which he discharged by painting a school bus and working at a library.
-He had to sell his share of the family farm to his sister to pay his legal bills, and was fired from his job driving a school bus in Newman Grove even though there was no evidence he had ever approached children sexually.
+He had to sell his share of the family farm to his sister to pay his legal bills, and was dismissed from his job driving a school bus in Newman Grove even though there was no evidence he had ever approached children sexually.
 He lowered his profile, often driving to more distant communities to run routine errands.
-Nonetheless, his hometown supported him.
+Nonetheless, his hometown sympathized with him.
 "Any of us could be caught up in such a sting," the Newman Grove local newspaper editorialized.